justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 You'll want to either allow `dostackbufferoverflowgood.exe` (TCP 31337) to be accessed through the Windows Firewall, or turn the Windows Firewall off completely.

-You might also need the Visual C Runtime installed to run `dostackbufferoverflowgood.exe` - see
+You might also need the Visual C Runtime installed.
+See
 <https://www.microsoft.com/en-au/download/details.aspx?id=48145> for details.
+Be sure to install the x86 version of the runtime, even if you have an x64 installation of Windows.
+The runtime architecture must match that of `dostackbufferoverflowgood.exe` itself.

 **The tools:**